 QName Description Path The absolute path of the virtual directory to list.
 Required.
-AutoResolve Boolean value that if "true" will cause this operation to attempt to resolve any virtualized resources (one level) by their logical name using the companion RNS Resolver Service. [default value is "false"] IteratorMaxAtOnce Integer indicating the maximum number of entries allowed in a single message; used in iterative list operations.
+AutoResolve Boolean value that if "true" will cause this operation to (1) attempt to resolve any virtualized resources (one level) by their logical name using the companion Resource Endpoint Resolution Service and (2) resolve all Alias TargetPath values if an Alias points to another Alias , thereby returning the ultimate or "final destination" TargetPath . [default value is " false "] IteratorMaxAtOnce Integer indicating the maximum number of entries allowed in a single message; used in iterative list operations.
 A value of zero "0" indicates no maximum limit. [default value is "0"] IteratorIndex Integer indicating the (base zero) index of the result set corresponding with a valid IteratorContext .
 A positive value of this parameter MUST override the current list index marker in the IteratorContext maintained on the service end.
 A value greater than the total count of entries in the result set MAY throw a fault.